 This course examines the use of pharmaceuticals to treat general and oral health problems.
 The study of drugs used in dental treatment will include consideration for their origin, physical and chemical properties, modes of administration and effects upon the body systems.
-In addition, the impact of client medication (prescribed or over-the-
+In addition, the impact of client medication (prescribed or over-thecounter) on oral structures treatment will be discussed.
+Pain management and management of various medical conditions will also be examined.
+P- DENT1016 Dental Hygiene Process of Care and P- BIOL1001 Anatomy and Physiology -